-Arts Administration Internship – Fall 2019 Semester
+Arts Administration Internship – Spring 2020 Semester

-Passim, a nonprofit performing arts organization, offers a semester-long internship program that provides a hands-on, meaningful experience for people beginning a career in the arts.
+Passim, a nonprofit performing arts organization, offers a semester-long internship program that provides a hands-on, meaningful experience for people beginning a career in the arts administration.
 Interns will be immersed in the day-to-day experience of running Passim’s administrative office, including: working on social media, membership maintenance and ticketing.
 Interns will work closely with all Passim staff members, gaining a broad view of the organization as a whole.

 – Assist the Membership Manager with renewal and member services.